 This all not only boosts productivity, but also dramatically reduces operating and overhead costs.
 Without an ERP system, you can’t have cross-department collaboration and prudent workflow execution.

 Fewer Errors, More Efficiency:Another reason to deploy an ERP system is to achieve operational efficiency.
 Error-prone, awkward, manual processes, etc. can drain your company of money and time.
 Therefore, companies must automate critical activities and augment the business processes efficiency.
+Automation saves your team time and effort.
+It becomes possible only by the technology, like the annotation tool that you use to create training data for AI-automated model development.
 No matter how big or small your business is, or what type it is; requiring different teams and departments to operate as a single can be quite challenging.

 ERP solutions can help enhance the internal interactions between resources and external interactions between customers and suppliers.
 If suppliers can coordinate easily with finance, marketing and sales teams or even integrate with an ERP system, then productivity is sure to increase.